niuiic/modern-neovim-configuration/README.md

 > This configuration is for linux only.

-## Mainly Supported Language List
+## Mainly Supported Language(or Framework) List

 - Rust
 - Go
-- Ts/Js
+- Javascript/Typescript
 - C/C++
 - Python
 - Shell